ligi/docs/trezor-apps/coinsimple.rst

 .. image:: images/coinsimple13.png

-After the confirmation everything is ready for your first passwordless authentication with TREZOR.
+After the confirmation, everything is ready for your first passwordless authentication with TREZOR.

 .. image:: images/coinsimple14.png

-Logout and click on Log in with TREZOR to test it.
+Log out and click on Log in with TREZOR to test it.

 .. image:: images/coinsimple15.png